TomasGomes02/SIRS/REPORT.md

   }
 ```

-However, in the case of an attacker, it does not have a valid userId, which will lead to the server rejecting the submission either because it can't retrieve the user's public key from the database, since it doesn't exist, or because the signature provided is invalid.
+In the case of an attacker, it does not have a valid userId, which will lead to the server rejecting the submission either because it can't retrieve the user's public key from the database, since it doesn't exist, or because the signature provided is invalid.

 ```java
 // App Server